Further Revised; 4/8/14

 The end result is a fixture that requires about 1.5 watts per gallon to light an advanced reef tank compared to .8 watt for, as an example, the AquaRay Ultima.

 What I have noted from my own research and that of my aquarium design & maintenance friends is that the EcoTech Radion is well marketed to the point that many if not most forums and poorly informed aquarium stores assume this is the best LED available when although good, it is not the best as per reasons and research cited here.
-And they end up being more expensive then some of the other newest technology.

 Even EcoTech’s own customer service (according to a friend who forwarded me an email) will refer questions about their product to forums, See this quote: